Frequently Asked Questions

 What will I do at New Student Orientation?

 CNM's New Student Orientation will introduce you to resources and concepts to help you be successful in your first year of college.
 In addition to a walking campus tour, students will explore resources that CNM has available and do activities to prepare for the start of their college career.

 Can I go to any In-Person Orientation Session?

 When should I attend Orientation?

-You will not be able to register for your classes before you complete Orientation, so you may want to choose to attend Orientation before open registration begins on March 28 for the Summer, and May 16 for the Fall.
+You will not be able to register for your classes before you complete Orientation, so you may want to choose to attend Orientation before open registration begins on October 24, 2016 for the Spring term and February 20, 2017 for the Summer term.

 What if I can't make the session at the campus closest to me?